FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_TM_settings/r_st_builtInRulesPackages.md

 InPermissionCheck represents an implementations of checking file permissions before allowing {{< SecureTransport/componentshortname  >}} operations to continue.

 InPermissionCheck contains an in-process Java agent.
 It's efficient and provides basic check based on UID/GID and the file permission flags.
-For details, see <a href="../../../c_st_accesscontrol#AccessMenu_3475920566_1050860" class="MCXref xref">Access</a>.
+For details, see [Access](../../../c_st_accesscontrol#AccessMenu_3475920566_1050860).

 -   InPermissionCheck